 Anxiety is a perfectly natural reaction to stressful situations – it alerts us to dangers and allows us to rise and meet life’s many challenges.
 Without anxiety and fear, human survival would be unlikely (or tragically funny).
 Work performance evaluations, losing one’s job, divorce, waiting up for a child late getting home, illness, Mexican standoffs, watching the presidential debates with Donald Trump – all of these situations call for our worry, our anxiety.
 But this normally empowering primal response to problems can become a problem unto itself, as is the case with generalized anxiety disorder (chronic anxiety) and acute anxiety.
 These are situations when anxiety hinders existence rather than helps prolong it.

 Feeling intense anxiety without cause (acute anxiety) or feeling generally anxious most or all of the time (generalized anxiety disorder) is neither helpful nor healthy.
 This unhealthy kind of anxiety can cause a variety of symptoms: fatigue, constant worry and unease, irritability, depression, muscle tension,insomnia, stomach ache, tightness in the chest, sweating, headaches, diarrhea…Overcoming these anxiety disorders requires treatment and resolve.
 In the doctor’s office, medication and psychotherapy are the two most often prescribed avenues to healing.
 There are also many effective lifestyle changes and alternative therapies for anxiety.
-Though I’ve researched well, I am no doctor, nor is this article a replacement for a visit to see one.
-Rather, it is an opportunity for you to see what your options are for combating anxiety.
+Though I’ve researched well, I am no doctor, nor is this article a replacement for a visit to see a medical professional.
+Rather, use the info here as an opportunity for you to see what your options are for combating anxiety.

 Best Ways to Get Rid of Anxiety